edubf22/nba-games/README.md

 # Dataset
 Game data can be divided into regular and advanced statistics.
 Examples of regular statistics are points per game (PPG), two-point shooting percentage (2P%) and three-point shooting percentage (3P%).
 For advanced statistics, often a combination of different statistics is done.
 For example, true shooting percentage (TS%) takes into account two-point, three-point and free throw shooting.
 The purpose of using advanced statistics is to capture nuances about a team that cannot be seen using regular statistics - for example, taking into account the pace or the number of possessions a team has in a game.

 For game outcome prediction, both regular and advanced team statistics were used.
 The data collected was from regular seasons games (playoffs not included) between the 2013 to 2021 seasons (over 10,000 matches).
-In a typical supervised machine learning problem, the outcome of the game was used as the label, and team statistics for both home and visitor team were used as features.
+This time window was chosen having in mind that NBA rules and strategies evolve over time, meaning that older data may not be as meaningful in predicting more recent games.
+As in a typical supervised machine learning problem, the outcome of the game was used as the target or label, and team statistics for both home and visitor team were used as features.

-For team win percentage prediction, only advanced team statistics was used.
-In this case, regular season data from 2001 to 2021 was used.
-The win percentage (number of wins over total number of games) in a given season was used as the target, and the team statistics for that season were used as features.

 # Hypotheses
 Before actually working with the data, several hypotheses of what impacts game results were proposed: